OGP Minimum Eligibility Criteria

 An access to information law that guarantees the public’s right to information and access to government data is essential to the spirit and practice of open government.

-Measurement:4 points awarded to countries with access to information laws in place, 3 points if a country has a constitutional provision guaranteeing access to information, and 1 point if a country has a draft access to information law under consideration, taken from an ongoing survey by Right2Info.org (a collaboration of the Open Society Institute Justice Initiative and Access Info Europe) that covers 197 countries.
+Measurement: 4 points awarded to countries with access to information laws in place, 3 points if a country has a constitutional provision guaranteeing access to information, and 1 point if a country has a draft access to information law under consideration.
+Countries with both a constitutional provision and a draft law under consideration will only be awarded the 3 points for the constitutional provision.
+Information taken from an ongoing survey by Right2Info.org (a collaboration of the Open Society Institute Justice Initiative and Access Info Europe) that covers 197 countries.

 Disclosures Related to Elected or Senior Public Officials